iterative/dvc.org/static/docs/commands-reference/install.md

 There are two modes of tracking files in a DVC workspace:

-* Data files are managed by DVC in the DVC cache
+* Data files are managed by DVC in the DVC cache.
-* Code, configuration and DVC files are managed by an SCM like Git
+* Code, configuration and DVC files are managed by an SCM like Git.

 **Checkout** For any given SCM branch or tag, the SCM checks-out the DVC files corresponding to that branch or tag.
 The DVC files in turn refer to data files